Kazan Scientists Develop New Method for Measuring Temperature of Microscopic Objects

 Scientists from Kazan Federal University (KFU) have developed an innovative method for measuring the temperature of microscopic objects using luminescent thermometry.
 The technology is based on the use of nanoparticles containing cerium (Ce³⁺) and terbium (Tb³⁺) ions, which allow for highly accurate temperature determination in the range of 0 to 200°C for objects a few micrometers in size.

 Our work consists of studying the mechanisms of temperature sensitivity of the spectral-kinetic characteristics of these phosphors.
-It was shown that the obtained materials have very competitive sensitivity values.
+It has been shown that the obtained materials possess very competitive sensitivity values.

-The new method can significantly improve the control of temperature regimes in microchips, as well as increase the accuracy of medical procedures related to exposure to ionizing radiation.
+The new method can significantly improve the control of temperature regimes in microchips, as well as increase the accuracy of medical procedures involving ionizing radiation.

 Unique laboratory for growing cells for disease research opens in Tomsk